 Permission Form

 Parent/Carers Name:

 Student/Pupil Name:

-As the parent/carer of the internet and to ICT sy e above students/pupils, I give permission for my son/daughter to have access to stems at school.
+As the parent/carer of the the internet and to ICT sys above students/pupils, I give per tems at school. rmission for my son/daugh iter to have access to

 Either: (KS2 and above)

-I know that my son/daughter has signed an acceptable use agreement and has received, or will receive, online safety education to help them understand the importance of safe use of technology and the internet
+I know that my son/daughter has signed an acceptable use agreement and has received, or will receive, online safety education to help them understand the importance of safe use of technology and the internet - both in and out of school.